-A number of new standards and amendments to standards are effective for annual periods beginning after 1 January 2020 and earlier application is permitted; however, the Group has not early adopted the new or amended standards in preparing these consolidated financial statements.
+A number of new standards and amendments to standards are effective for annual periods beginning after 1 January 2021 and earlier application is permitted.
+However, the Group has not early adopted them in preparing these consolidated financial statements.

-The following amended standards and interpretations are not expected to have a significant impact on the Group's consolidated financial statements.
+The following amendments to standards and interpretations are not expected to have a significant impact on the Group's consolidated financial statements: